Patricia McLinn: Biography

-McLinn has written for Harlequin Enterprises, Delphi Books and Belle Books, as well as independent e-publishing through A Writer's Work, and the usual array of commercial outlets.
-She has spoken about writing from Melbourne, Australia, to Washington, D.C., including being a guest-speaker at the Smithsonian Institution.
+McLinn has written for Harlequin Enterprises, Delphi Books, and Belle Books, as well as independent e-publishing through A Writer's Work, and the usual array of commercial outlets.
+She has spoken about writing from Melbourne, Australia, to Washington, D.C., including being a guest speaker at the Smithsonian Institution.

 She started a mystery series, Caught Dead in Wyoming, in 2012 with Sign Off, a finalist for the EPIC Mystery eBook award.
-The latest Caught Dead in Wyoming novel, Cold Open (Book 7), released in August 2018, and an eighth book, Hot Roll, is scheduled for a spring 2019 release.
-A new mystery with romance, set in Virginia and titled Proof of Innocence, was published in May 2018.
-A sequel to that book, Price of Innocence, is scheduled to be published in 2019.
+The latest Caught Dead in Wyoming novel, Cold Open (Book 7), released in August 2018, and an eighth book, Hot Roll, released in spring of 2019.
+A new mystery with romance, set in Virginia and titled, Proof of Innocence, was published in May 2018.
+A sequel to that book, Price of Innocence, was published in 2021.